Presenter(s): Beth Darnall, PhD, Stanford University School of Medicine, Palo Alto, CA; Aram Mardian, MD, Phoenix VAHCS, Phoenix, AZ

 The American Academy of Pain Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The American Academy of Pain Medicine designates this internet live course for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
+The American Academy of Pain Medicine designates this course for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity